noelwelsh/making-eyes/request-handlers.markdown

 title: Building Request Handlers
 ---

 In the [introduction](intro.html) we saw the basics of constructing REST services in BlueEyes.
 In this section we're going to go into detail into the major components that make up a service: requests and responses, service combinators, and service handlers.
-This will

 ## Requests, Responses, and Bijections